 Is it worth it?
 Let’s analyze.

 I happen to own a townhouse next door to one of Diana’s properties, so it was easy to do a side by side comparison of a long term rental vs a corporate rental.
+I ran the numbers using the Rental Property spreadsheet.

 Long Term Rental Spreadsheet